Goga Bitadze NBA Preview vs. the Cavaliers

-Goga Bitadze's Orlando Magic hit the court versus the Cleveland Cavaliers at 7:00 PM ET on Wednesday.
+Goga Bitadze and his Orlando Magic teammates face off versus the Cleveland Cavaliers on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's look at Bitadze's prop bets, and some stats and trends to help you make good wagers.
+In this article we will look at Bitadze's prop bets, using stats to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.